gnecula/bond/docs/tutorial.rst

 to other services.
 You may want to spy how many times this method is called in your tests, and with what arguments, and possibly what it returns for each call.
 You also want your tests to be able to bypass the actual HTTP request and provide mock results for this function.
-This can be achieved with
+This can be achieved with the ``bond.spy_point`` function annotation, as shown below:
-the ``bond.spy_point`` function annotation, as shown below:
+(note that for Ruby, any class or module which you wish to spy on must ``include BondTargetable``)

 .. container:: code-examples